paris-saclay-cds/ramp-board/doc/workers.rst

 recipe.
 Then select:

 - Select managed Images
-- Ubuntu (you might prefer to choose different operationg system, but keep in mind that the default user my differ.
+- Ubuntu (you might prefer to choose different operating system, but keep in mind that the default user my differ.
 For ubuntu it is 'ubuntu' for Linux it is 'ec2-user')
 - quick start (Amazon-managed)
 - Ubuntu Server 20 LTS x86
 - Use latest available OS version
 - working directory path: '/tmp'
+- if you have a large dataset consider increasing the memory, eg to 16 GiB

 Next, choose the component.
-Fromo the drop down list select 'Owned by me' and select the component you created in the previous step.
+From the drop down list select 'Owned by me' and select the component you created in the previous step.

 Scroll down and click the button 'Create recipe'.

 Ad 3.
-Select 'Image pipelines' from the left side menu bar.
+Select 'Image pipelines' from the left-hand side menu bar.
 Click the button 'Create image pipeline'.
 Next:

 - Choose the name for your pipeline and optionally the description
 - Enable enhanced metadata collection